martpe-org/biap-igm-node-js/README.md

 ## Starting the server

-1. Create the `.env` file by copying from the `.env.development` file, you the run the below command for it
+1. Create the `.env` file by copying from the `.env.development` file, you can run the below command for it

 ```bash
 cp .env.development .env